What can be tested for traces of DNA?

 For DNA testing the most popular and reliable way to collect samples is the oral buccal swab method.
-Using buccal swabs as a collection method is quick and painless and is the recommended way to collect DNA samples.
+A buccal swab closely resembles a one ended Q-Tip in appearance.
+Using swabs as a collection method is quick and painless and is the recommended way to collect DNA samples for testing.

-Examples of samples which are commonly submitted to our laboratory for testing include:
+A few examples of DNA forensic samples which are commonly submitted to a DNA laboratory for testing include:

 Dried blood stains (dried blood on bandages, on tissue, cotton, or paper)